sebgnd/SebGND-Photography/README.md

 1. Remove navigation bar when clicked outside and on NavigationItem

 ### Backend:
 1. Check destroy return value
+1. Add option to get next and previous image when get single image by id (query params: sameCategory and nextAndPrev)

 ## Current API:
 Endpoints | Description